hypo69/hypo/docs/gemini/out/en/doc/src/utils/cursor_spinner.md

 ## Example Usage (in `if __name__ == "__main__":`)

-This section demonstrates how to use the `show_spinner` function within a script.
+This section demonStartes how to use the `show_spinner` function within a script.
 It displays a 5-second spinner and then prints a "Done!" message to the console.
 ```python
 print("Spinner for 5 seconds:")
 show_spinner(duration=5.0, delay=0.1)